New Zealand: Landscape Paradise in Autumn

 We’ll cross the alpine divide to South Westland, a World Heritage Area, where we’ll have two days photographing the Southern Alps, glacial kettle lakes, rainforests, and beaches of the wild West Coast.
 As if you haven‘t seen enough, we‘ll venture back to the Mackenzie Basin and Aoraki-Mount Cook National Park, where we spend our final three nights on the east side of the mountain to photograph and explore the amazing glacial valleys, lakes and rivers, colored by the glaciers.
 Weather permitting, we’ll have an opportunity to fly helicopters with the doors off.
 You‘ll photograph Mount Cook in early sunrise light, and the amazing braided rivers of the Tasman and Godley Rivers.
 This flight will blow you away.
 We will then return to Queenstown for some afternoon and sunset shooting, before checking into our hotel and enjoying a farewell dinner.

 This workshop is for any level of photographer, and non-photographing significant others are welcome!
 There are no strenuous hikes or climbs on this workshop, but you should be able to walk a mile comfortably, and carry your photography gear.
-Our group is small, only 8 guests maximum.
+Our group is small, only 8 photographers maximum.
 Most workshops by others have 10, 12, or more!
 Plan on loads of personal instruction and a great time.